Which of the following elements is classified as a halogen? | Study Prep in Pearson+

 1

-Understand the periodic table groups: Elements are organized into groups (columns) based on similar chemical properties.
-Halogens belong to Group 17 of the periodic table.

-Identify the group of each element listed: Lithium is in Group 1 (alkali metals), Calcium is in Group 2 (alkaline earth metals), Argon is in Group 18 (noble gases), and Bromine is in Group 17 (halogens).
+Identify the group number of each element given in the options: Na (sodium) is in Group 1, Mg (magnesium) is in Group 2, Ne (neon) is in Group 18, and Cl (chlorine) is in Group 17.

-Recall the characteristics of halogens: Halogens are nonmetals known for their high reactivity and are found in Group 17, which includes fluorine, chlorine, bromine, iodine, and astatine.
+Since halogens are specifically the elements in Group 17, focus on the element that belongs to this group.

-Match the element to the halogen group: Since Bromine is in Group 17, it is classified as a halogen.
+Recognize that chlorine (Cl) is the only element among the options that is a halogen because it is in Group 17.

 Watch next